Julian-C10/cs1660-project-test/README.md

 # cs1660-project-test
 This is the repository for my Course Project Option #1 in CS 1660.

+Watch `projectVideo.mp4` in the repository to see a live demo of the GUI app functioning and some of the code I wrote to get it to work.

 Prerequisites:
     - Have Docker installed on your machine